hanyuhanyuhanyu/GodzamoKrazy/README.md

 <summary>Click to expand!</summary>

 2022 Jul 26
-- Auto-Godzamok now limits itself to the mine and factory cap.
-If no cap is set, it is still limited to 500 max, to prevent accidentally ending up with a net loss after a clicking buff.
+- Auto-Godzamok now limits itself to the mine and factory cap (if set) and no longer is capped at 500.
+If you have more buildings than the cap, it will rebuy up to that cap.

 2022 Jul 20
 - New feature: Auto-Dragon Orbs, with accompanying Cortex bakers Limit.